 Figure 8-1 scenarios of EMS for domestic user

-The scenarios of EMS for domestic user are shown in Figure 8-1.
+The scenarios of user-side EMS system for domestic user are shown in Figure 8-1.

-In the scenarios, there are two types of energy consumption equipments, namely electric equipment and gas equipment.
-The electric equipments includes lighting/decorative lamps, television, washing machine, refrigerator, air conditioner, electric water heater, rice cooker/steamer, and many others.
-The typical gas equipment includes gas water heater, gas stove and gas heating.
+In a family, there are two common types of energy consumption equipment, namely electric equipment and gas equipment.
+The electric equipments include lights, decorative lamps, television, washing machine, refrigerator, air conditioner, electric water heater, rice cooker/steamer, and many others.
+The typical gas equipment includes gas water heater, gas cooker and gas heater.

-EMS system collects and processes the energy consumption data of these equipments to provide the raw data as well as processed information of energy consumption to home users.
-EMS helps users to understand how their own behaviours affect the usage of energy.
+The user-side EMS system collects and processes the energy consumption data of these devices to provide the raw data as well as processed information of energy consumption to home users.
+The EMS system helps users to understand how their own behaviours affect the usage of energy.

-EMS system also provides users with guidelines or suggestions about how to improve the energy efficiency as well as save energy.
+The EMS system also provides users with guidelines or suggestions about how to improve the energy efficiency as well as save energy.
 The pricing policies of supply side (e.g., the power companies and gas companies) can affect these decisions.
-For instance, in order to reduce energy demand during peak hours, power companies introduce step tariff, i.e., charging higher price at peak hours and lower price at off-peak hours.
-Through this price-leverage, the power companies regulate energy consumption.
-Thus, if a washing machine has a timer or can be controlled remotely, the EMS may suggest doing the laundry at off-peak hours.
-And the user does this by setting the timer manually or starting washing machine remotely.
+For instance, in order to reduce energy demand during peak hours, power companies usually introduce step-tariff, i.e., charging higher price at peak hours and lower price at off-peak hours to regulate energy consumption.
+Thus, if a washing machine has a timer or can be controlled remotely, the EMS system may suggest doing the laundry at off-peak hours.
+And the user does this by setting the timer manually or the EMS system starting the washing machine remotely at the right time.

-Another representative scenario is related to the energy saving decision for bathing.
-For ordinary electric water heater, companying with a socket with meter, the consumed energy required for a bath can be metered and submitted to the EMS manually.
-Similarly, the consumed gas required for a bath can also be recorded into the EMS.
-Then, The EMS can calculate the fee paid for one bath based on the consumed gas/electric power and recommend appropriate energy saving decisions to users.
+Another typical scenario is related to the energy saving decision for bathing.
+For an electric water heater, companying with a socket with meter, the consumed energy required for a bath can be metered and submitted to the EMS system manually.
+Similarly, the consumed gas required for a bath can also be collected.
+Then, The EMS system can calculate the fee paid for one bath based on the consumed gas or electric power and recommend appropriate energy saving decision to user.

-8.2 EMS for public buildings
+8.2 User-side EMS system for public buildings

-Public building is a general term for civil architecture which covers all of those buildings used for social activities except individual family.
+Public building is a general term for civil architecture which covers all of those buildings used for social activities rather than individual family.
 It mainly includes big buildings (e.g. office premises, shopping malls, hotels, hospitals etc.), transportation hub (e.g. airports, bus stations, etc.) and sports buildings (e.g. public gymnasiums and stadiums).
-As shown in Figure 8-2, the application area of public building EMS is expanding from inside a building, to an architectural complex.
+As shown in Figure 8-2, the application area of the user-side EMS system for public building is expanding from inside a building or house for a family as the EMS for domestic users to an architectural complex.